andrew henderson menu

 • Corporate tax rate: 17%.

-Residence and citizenship path: Invest SDG10 million (US$7.4 million)in a business or 25 million (USD$18.5 million) in a fund under the Global Investor Program (GIP).
-Permanent residence may lead to citizenship.
+For a path to residence and citizenship, you can invest SDG10 million (US$7.4 million) in a business or SDG25 million (USD$18.5 million) in a fund under the Global Investor Program (GIP).

 In Singapore, your foreign-sourced income is tax-exempt, while income earned there is taxed at progressive rates ranging from 0% to 22%.
-To learn more, see our Ultimate Guide to Establishing a Singapore Tax Residence.

 Nicknamed ‘The Little Red Dot’ on the Southeast Asian Sea, this city-state and island country is small but packs a global financial punch.